 - In "US Naval Technical Mission to Japan report O-47(N)-2" it is stated that the muzzle velocity of the Japanese weapon was 2,822 fps (860 mps) before the barrel was lengthened and the propellant charge increased.
 However, I must question if the working pressure given in this document - 16.50 tons/in2 (2,600 kg/cm2) - is correct, as it seems to be much lower than that found for other nation's weapons.

 |AP||Black||Black||Black||Plug in tracer|

 |HE-I-T-SD (DI)||Green||White||Red||Dark Ignition|

-2) Color photographs of some of these projectiles may be seen on the additional pictures page.
+- Color photographs of some of these projectiles may be seen below.

 |Range @ 10 degrees||6,844 yards (6,258 m)||6,466 yards (5,913 m)|

 |Range @ 15 degrees||8,227 yards (7,523 m)||7,580 yards (6,931 m)|

 |Range @ 20 degrees||9,295 yards (8,499 m)||8,389 yards (7,671 m)|